bmdeeal/quig/readme.txt

 ===
 Controls:

-quig pretends that it's hooked up to a controller with the following layout:
+The quig environment expects a controller with the following layout:
 [D-pad  start  A B]

 On a keyboard, this maps to: